Chiral excitonic order from twofold van Hove singularities in kagome metals: Results

-The nontrivial topological invariant implies a quantised anomalous Hall conductivity $\sigma_{xy} = \tfrac{e^2 }{2\pi} C$ which is carried by two chiral edge modes.
-In order to demonstrate the non-trivial topology, we diagonalise a mean-field Hamiltonian defined on a lattice, which provides a completion of the low-energy description we have so far considered to the entire Brillouin zone.
-We consider the honeycomb/kagome bilayer in an infinite ribbon geometry with zigzag edges.
-The 1D dispersion of the ribbon is plotted in Fig. \ref{f:phase}c for the $d+id$ phase, which exhibits two chiral edge modes, with the left/right-movers propagating along the top/bottom of the ribbon.
-Full details of the lattice model are provided in the Supplement \ref{ED}.
-Anticipating future realisations in van der Waals materials, Supplement \ref{ED} also presents exact diagonalisation results for a honeycomb-honeycomb bilayer system.
+In addition to broken TRS, the chiral order parameter winds twice along the Fermi surface and vanishes away from it, thereby exhibiting a non-trivial topology with Chern number $|C|=2$.
+In order to illustrate this, we diagonalise a mean-field Hamiltonian (Methods \eqref{HMF}) defined on a lattice -- we consider a two-orbital kagome lattice model in an infinite ribbon geometry with zigzag edges.
+The 1D dispersion of the ribbon is plotted in Fig. \ref{f:edge} for the $d+id$ phase, which exhibits two chiral edge modes, with the left/right-movers propagating along the top/bottom of the ribbon.
+Full details of the lattice model are provided in the Supplementary Material.
+The nontrivial topological invariant implies a quantised anomalous Hall conductivity $\sigma_{xy} = Ce^2/(2\pi)$ which is carried by two chiral edge modes.
+We note that this value of $\sigma_{xy} =Ce^2/(2\pi)$ accurately accounts for the intrinsic contribution to the anomalous Hall effect seen in AV$_3$Sb$_5$ \cite{Yang2021}.